Beam-energy dependence of correlations between mean transverse momentum and anisotropic flow of charged particles in Au+Au collisions at RHIC

-The correlation between the mean transverse momentum, $[p_{\mathrm{T}}]$, and the squared anisotropic flow, $v^{2}_{n}$, on an event-by-event basis has been suggested to be influenced by the initial conditions in heavy-ion collisions.
-We present measurements of the variances and covariance of $[p_{\mathrm{T}}]$ and $v^{2}_{n}$, along with their dimensionless ratio, for Au+Au collisions at various beam energies: \roots $=$ 14.6, 19.6, 27, 54.4, and 200~GeV.
-Our measurements reveal a distinct energy-dependent behavior in the variances and covariance.
-In addition, the dimensionless ratio displays a similar behavior across different beam energies.
-We compare our measurements with hydrodynamic models and similar measurements from Pb+Pb collisions at the Large Hadron Collider (LHC).
-These findings provide valuable insights into the beam energy dependence of the specific shear viscosity ($\eta/s$) and initial-state effects, allowing for differentiating between different initial-state models.

-Extensive experimental measurements of heavy-ion collisions at the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2005gfr, PHENIX:2004vcz, BRAHMS:2004adc, PHOBOS:2004zne} and the Large Hadron Collider~\cite{Muller:2012zq} demonstrate the formation of the Quark-Gluon Plasma (QGP), as predicted by Quantum Chromodynamics (QCD).
-Many of these investigations seek to characterize the QGP's transport properties (e.i., the specific shear viscosity $\eta / \textit{s}$)~\cite{Shuryak:1978ij, Shuryak:1980tp}.
-The anisotropic flow measurements, described by the azimuthal anisotropy of the particles emitted relative to collision symmetry planes, are important in many studies~\cite{Shuryak:2003xe, Luzum:2008cw, Bozek:2009dw, Danielewicz:1998vz, Heinz:2001xi, Hirano:2005xf}.
+\begin{multicols}{2} Extensive experimental measurements of heavy-ion collisions at the Relativistic Heavy Ion Collider (RHIC) ~\cite{STAR:2005gfr, PHENIX:2004vcz, BRAHMS:2004adc, PHOBOS:2004zne} and the Large Hadron Collider~\cite{Muller:2012zq} demonstrate the formation of the Quark-Gluon Plasma (QGP), as predicted by Quantum Chromodynamics (QCD).
+Many of these investigations seek to characterize the QGP's transport properties (e.g., the specific shear viscosity $\eta / \textit{s}$)~\cite{Shuryak:1978ij, Shuryak:1980tp}.
+The anisotropic flow measurements, which describe the azimuthal anisotropy of the particles emitted relative to collision symmetry planes, are important in many studies~\cite{Shuryak:2003xe, Luzum:2008cw, Bozek:2009dw, Danielewicz:1998vz, Heinz:2001xi, Hirano:2005xf}.
 Specifically, anisotropic flow measurements reflect the viscous hydrodynamic response to the initial spatial distribution formed in the collision at early stages~\cite{Huovinen:2001cy, Hirano:2002ds, Romatschke:2007mq, Luzum:2011mm, Song:2010mg, Qian:2016fpi, Schenke:2011tv, Magdy:2020gxf, Magdy:2022ize}.

 The anisotropic flow can be characterized by the Fourier expansion~\cite{Voloshin:1994mz,Poskanzer:1998yz} of the particle azimuthal angle ($\phi$) distributions,